Idiomatic Rust

 }

-Rust has a concept of lifetime elision, which means that you don't have to write lifetime annotations in many cases.
-The compiler will infer them for you.
+Rust has a concept of lifetime elision, which means that you don’t have to write lifetime annotations in most cases; the compiler will infer them for you.

 The rules are simple: